zendeskgarden/react-components/packages/buttons/src/views/Button.example.md

 By default, the `<Button>` component contains an internal `KeyboardFocusContainer` wrapper that applies focused styling _ONLY_ on keyboard focus.
-This can always be overriden by providing the `focus` prop.
+This can always be overridden by providing the `focus` prop.

 ```jsx
 <Grid>